raspberrypilearning/pi-tag/en/step_8.md

 + Open up your `rfid_test.py` file, and save a copy of it called `tag_game.py` in the same folder.

-+ At the top of your program with the other import statements, import the `RGBLED` class from the `gpiozero` library
++ At the top of your program with the other import statements, import the `RGBLED` class from the `gpiozero` library.

 ```python
 from gpiozero import RGBLED
 ```

-+ Underneath the line of code where you connect to the RFID reader, add a line of code to set up the LED, turn it white and print `"Ready"` so you know when everything is set up ready to begin the game.
++ Below the line of code where you connect to the RFID reader, add a line of code to set up the LED, turn it white, and print `"Ready"` so you know when everything is set up ready to begin the game.

 ```python
 led = RGBLED(red=18, green=23, blue=24)